 However, many people don’t seem to consider the air quality inside their home or office space.
 Within those four walls lurk toxins, particulate matter and chemicals that can compromise human health much more acutely than outdoor air.
 However, you can make the air more breathable with proper ventilation.

 From updating HVAC systems to using natural cleaners, there are several steps you can take to ventilate more effectively and keep your property breathable.
+New or refurbished units from PTAC4Less are a cost-effective heating and cooling alternative for new-property developers, renovators, hospitality, and institutional facilities.

 1. Maintain and Update HVAC Systems